I recommend listening to it while reading the essay.

 Camping on an island along the King's road, 2021.

-I think my emotional journey is maybe captured well by this Cowboy Bebop quote:
+My emotional journey is maybe captured best by this Cowboy Bebop quote:

 “I’m not going there to die.
 I’m going to find out if I’m really alive.”